erjank/teaching/welcome/README.md

 learning, why we believe it is true, and how you can apply it.
 We will look at:

-\begin{gitemize}

-\item
-  how people's thinking changes as they go from being novices to competent practitioners and then to being experts;
+*   how people's thinking changes as they go from being novices to competent practitioners and then to being experts;

-\item
-  how to tell if your learners are keeping up with you, and what to do or say when they're not;
+*   how to tell if your learners are keeping up with you, and what to do or say when they're not;

-\item
-  how to design and improve lessons efficiently and collaboratively;
+*   how to design and improve lessons efficiently and collaboratively;

-\item
-  how and why live coding is a better way to teach programming than lectures or self-directed practice; and
+*   how and why live coding is a better way to teach programming than lectures or self-directed practice; and

-\item
-  how insights and techniques borrowed from the performing arts can make you a better teacher.
+*   how insights and techniques borrowed from the performing arts can make you a better teacher.

-\end{gitemize}

 We can't cover everything you need to know to teach well.
 In fact, we can barely scratch the surface.
 But we hope that what we show you will be useful, and will convince you that better is possible.

-\section*{History}
+## History

 I started teaching people how to program in the late 1980s.
 At first, I was pretty bad at: I went too fast, I used too much jargon, and I